 Training wheels were designed to simplify the process of learning to ride a bike, but they often lead to more confusion!
-Although balance bikes are becoming much more mainstream year by year, training wheels are still the standard “go-to” for many families.
+Although balance bikes are becoming much more mainstream year by year, bicycle training wheels are still the standard “go-to” for many families.

 As a result, we often get a lot of questions about them, especially in regards to how to use them and how to get rid of them!
 If we missed your question or if you have additional questions, please leave your question in the comment section below!